-Coaley CofE Academy will remind all within its community that should a child or a member of their family display any symptoms of Covid-19 they must not enter the school grounds.
+Coaley Primary will remind all within its community that should a child or a member of their family display any symptoms of Covid-19 they must not enter the school grounds.

-Parents will inform school by contacting the school Office if their child is ill, and/or displaying symptoms of coronavirus, and is unable to attend school as a result.
+Parents will inform school by contacting the school office if their child is ill, and/or displaying symptoms of coronavirus, and is unable to attend school as a result.

-Parents should contact NHS 111 online or call 119 to arrange a test.
+Parents should contact NHS III online or call 119 to arrange a test.
 Schools will regularly remind parents of what to do if they demonstrate symptoms.

-Coaley will follow the Public Health England guidance at all times when a parent or pupil demonstrates signs of Covid-19.
+Coaley Primary will follow the Public Health England guidance at all times when a parent or pupil demonstrates signs of Covid-19.
 Advice and guidance can be obtained by phoning 0300 303 8162 or swhpt@phe.gov.uk

-Organisation of the school day.
+Organisation of the school day

-Because of the expectation that to reduce risk of transmission of the virus, school will continue to operate staggered start times to the day, We have amended the start of our school day accordingly.
-This will mean that there will be a staggered close of registration for each staggered starts and registers will close 15 minutes after the start times for each class.
+Because of the expectation that to reduce risk of transmission of the virus, school will continue to operate staggered start times to the day.
+We have amended the start of our school day accordingly with staggered start times of: Robins: 8.50am; Starlings 8.45am, Owls 8.40am This will mean that there will be a staggered close of registration for each staggered start of 30 minutes after the time to allow for siblings to be dropped off at the later start time.